jpmbrito123/CP/README.md

-# CP - arallel Computing for Molecular Dynamics
+# CP - Parallel Computing for Molecular Dynamics

 This repository contains solutions for the three stages of the **Parallel Computing** course project (MEI: Computação Paralela) at the University of Minho.
 The project focuses on optimizing a molecular dynamics simulation of argon gas atoms for performance using parallel computing techniques.